IQSS/clarify/README.md

     to the original object but with the new coefficients inserted
 -   `summary()` produces confidence intervals and p-values for the resulting estimates
--   `sim_plot()` produces plots of the simulated sampling distribution of the resulting estimates
+-   `plot()` produces plots of the simulated sampling distribution of the resulting estimates

 There are also some wrappers for `sim_apply()` for performing some common operations: `sim_ame()` computes the average marginal effect of a